timihendrix33/session-3-in-class/readme.md

     "babel": "babel public/js/main.js --watch --source-maps --out-file public/js/min/main-compiled.js",
 ```

-Change the link to the js in index.html to point to the new file.
+Change the link to the main.js in index.html to point to the new file.

 `<script src="js/min/main-compiled.js"></script>`